blackskygg/RollingLydia/README.md

 ![image](https://github.com/blackskygg/RollingLydia/blob/master/screenshots/questionlist.png)

-It's almost the same with the Name List Tab, except that you can double-click on the list items to see the description of a program.
+It's almost the same with the Name List Tab, except that you can double-click on the list items to see the description of a question.

+### the Question Viewer

-When you double-click on an item, a window will pop up for you, and it looks like this.
+When you double-click on an item, a question viewr will pop up for you, and it looks like this.

 ![image](https://github.com/blackskygg/RollingLydia/blob/master/screenshots/question.png)

+The text size, color and so on can be adjusted using the buttons on the tool bar.

+A timer and a stopwatch is provided, which will be useful if you want to do some timed training.
+It's worth nothing that a dialog will pop up when time's up.

 ### the Question List Format
 The question list file should follow the following format and should be also be saved using ``UTF-8 encoding``.